Mwambama/KafkaSync/README.md

 ## 🔧 Getting Started
-Follow these instructions to get KafkaSync running on your local machine.
+Follow these instructions for KafkaSync.

 Go: Version 1.21 or later.

 Docker Desktop: To run the Kafka container.

-WSL (Windows Subsystem for Linux): An Ubuntu distribution(recommended).
+WSL: An Ubuntu distribution(recommended).

-LFTP: Must be installed inside your WSL distribution.
+LFTP: installed inside your WSL distribution.

 # Run this inside your Ubuntu/WSL terminal